Editorial Policy

 How we keep AI-assisted content useful and honest.

 The AI Finance Guide covers AI income ideas, project blueprints, tool guides, resources, and model-news analysis.
-Our editorial policy is designed to avoid low-value AI spam and get-rich-quick framing.
+Our editorial policy prioritizes specific workflows, traceable sources, practical limitations, and realistic money language.

 People-first usefulness

-Every article should help readers make a better decision, test a workflow, validate a project, or understand a tool/model update.
+Every published guide helps readers make a better decision, test a workflow, validate a project, or understand a tool or model update.
 We do not publish generic AI summaries just because a topic is trending.

 Realistic money language